Breaking Hearts was published by Faber in 1997.

 Some quotes from the published edition:

 “This book is NOT richly erotic, as the publishers claim.
 On the contrary, it is aggressively pornographic, revelling in images of perversion and corruption.
-It deliberately sets out to be offensive on all fronts, not just the sexual, but also the political and the educational, and it succeeds.
+It deliberately xanax online no prescription sets out to be offensive on all fronts, not just the sexual, but also the political and the educational, and it succeeds.
 If I believed in censorship — unfortunately I do not — I would have it banned.
 It is a cruel invasion of privacy.”

 Helena Twiscombe, professor Emeritus, University of London.